DupieM/duplessismarine_221326_carbontrack/README.md

 To start the Expo app and install dependancies on laptop:

 1. Go to Visual Studio code  </br>
    Open your Visual Studio code then click on File and then click on Open folder.
     Then navigate to where you have cloned the repository and open it.

 2. Start terminal </br>
-   Go to 'Terminal' then click on new terminal.
+   Go to `Terminal` then click on new terminal.

 3. Install dependencies </br>
-   Enter 'npm install' to get all the dependencies
+   Enter `npm install` to get all the dependencies

-3. Install latest Expo version </br>
+4. Install latest Expo version </br>
-   Enter 'npm install expo@latest' to get latest version
+   Enter `npm install expo@latest` to get latest version

+5. Create your own .env file </br>
+    Depending on the AI technology you are using (Google/OpenAi) add your `Private Keys` that you generated on either technology to this file.

-3. Start the Expo server </br>
+6. Start the Expo server </br>
-   Enter 'npm start' to start Expo
+   Enter `npm start` to start Expo

 To start the Expo app on a phone:

 1. Go to Google play store or Apple play store  </br>
-   Open your plays tore and type in search field 'Expo Go'.
+   Open your plays tore and type in search field `Expo Go`.
    Click on the Expo Go app and then install it.

 2. Open Expo Go app </br>
    After opening the app click on QR code and scan the QR code in the terminal of the app on Visual Studio

 3. Start experimenting with the mobile application